Suyooo/discord-aran/README.md

 create a `static` folder for resources used by the dashboard.
 The `js`, `img`, `style` and `vendor` folders will be served by Express.JS at the `/js/modulename/`, `/img/modulename/`, `/style/modulename/` and `/vendor/modulename/` URLs of the dashboard server.

+### Database Models

+Database models can be defined in the `db.js` file in the module folder's root.
+It must export a function taking the database object as parameter.
+No return value is required.
+This allows you to call the `db.define` function to create new models.
+(Please use that method instead of extending classes, as the wrapped `db.define` function makes sure to prefix names with the module name and to add it to the `db.modules` list.)

+If you want to do any work on the data before the bot or dashboard components are loaded (for example an integrity check or something), make sure to call the model's `sync()` method first to load data.
+Otherwise, Aran will sync all models at once after all modules are loaded.

+### Initialization Order

+Aran first loads the database, defines all module's models and sychronizes them.
+Then the bot will be initialized, all module's bot components are loaded and finally the bot logs in.
+After that, the dashboard is initialized and the dashboard components are loaded.

+This means you can assume that the database is fully available in your bot component's initialization, and both the database and bot can be used in the dashboard component's initialization.